The index of leafwise G-transversally elliptic operators on foliations: Some preliminaries about actions on foliations

 The holonomy diffeomorphisms form a subgroup of the group of leaf-preserving diffeomorphisms of $M$.
 If for instance $f$ is a holonomy diffeomorphism, then so is $f^{-1}$ and we have $\theta^{f^{-1}} (x) = \theta^{f} (f^{-1}(x))^{-1}$.
 When the $G$-action is a holonomy action, we have

 The following lemma is proved in \cite{BenameurHeitschlefschetz}:

-\begin{lem}\cite{BenameurHeitschlefschetz} The leaf-preserving diffeomorphism $f$ is a holonomy diffeomorphism in the following cases: \begin{enumerate} \item When the holonomy is trivial, and the foliation is tame. \item When the foliation is Riemannian. \item When $f$ belongs to a connected (Lie) group which acts on $V$ by leaf-preserving diffeomorphisms.
+\begin{lem}\cite{BenameurHeitschlefschetz} The leaf-preserving diffeomorphism $f$ is a holonomy diffeomorphism in the following cases: \begin{enumerate} \item When the holonomy is trivial, and the foliation is tame {in the sense of \cite{CantwellConlon}.
+See also \cite{BenameurHeitschlefschetz}.} \item When the foliation is Riemannian. \item When $f$ belongs to a connected (Lie) group which acts on $V$ by leaf-preserving diffeomorphisms.
 More generally, if $f$ belongs to the path connected component of a holonomy diffeomorphism $g$ in the group of leaf-preserving diffeomorphisms. \item When restricted to the saturation $sat(V^f)$ of the fixed point submanifold $V^f$, that is the union of the leaves that intersect $V^f$. \end{enumerate} \end{lem}

 As an obvious corollary for instance, we see that when the compact Lie group $G$ is connected, then its leaf-preserving action is automatically a holonomy action.
 As for the non-foliated case, we are mainly interested, especially for the cohomological index formula, in the case of the action of a compact connected Lie group $G$.
 However, this assumption is not needed yet and only the holonomy assumption will be necessary.\\ {\bf{From now on, we shall assume that the leafwise $G$-action is a holonomy action.}} \\